brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

     - name: Barry Revzin
       email: <barry.revzin@gmail.com>
 toc: true
+tag: ranges
 ---

 # Revision History

 R0 [@P1870R0] of this paper was presented to LEWG in Belfast.
 There was consensus to change the opt-in mechanism to use the trait rather than the non-member function as presented in the paper.
 However, there was unanimous dissent to remove the ability to invoke `ranges::begin` (and other CPOs) on rvalues.
 This draft adds that ability back.

 In short, the only change then is the opt-in mechanism.
 All other functionality is preserved.